How to Find and Land Clients For Your Business

 It’s the scouts’ motto, but if you’re not prepared then you’re probably not going to seal the deal.
 Finding yourself in a conversation with a prospective client and then not being able to hand over your business card or send a link to your online portfolio is a swing and a miss.

 When meeting with a prospective client it’s always nice to have little gems that you’re able to drop to help them build confidence in you.
 Imagine you’re in a meeting with a prospective client and they ask what you know about responsive web design.
 It’s one thing to say, “I’ve read an article on it.”
-Chances are so did they, that’s why they’ve heard about it and are asking to see how much you know about it.
+Chances are so they did, that’s why they’ve heard about it and are asking to see how much you know about it.
 Now imagine the same scenario but being able to reply, “Actually, I just had an article published on responsive web design.”
 Checkmate.

 About the author: with over ten years in the freelance web design and writing fields, Scott Stanton has had his finger on the beating pulse of the industry’s hottest design trends and bends for the past decade.
 Scott regularly writes for Wix.com the free website builder.
 Follow him on Twitter @TheScottStanton.